 In our first five years, we launched 25 student chapters, five professional chapters, and grew our membership to more than 4,000 members.
 Looking ahead, we anticipate that one of the biggest impacts of the Adam Smith Society will emerge vis-à-vis our Professional Network.
 Just as the Federalist Society’s network now includes Supreme Court justices and attorneys at prestigious law firms, we envision our members having commensurate success in business, politics, the media, and other fields.
 These executives, financiers, and entrepreneurs of tomorrow must be willing to assume a responsibility for perpetuating—and, in key areas, restoring—America’s commitment to a fair, open, and competitive market economy.
 In fall 2017, we launched our first international chapter in London, United Kingdom.
 In spring 2018, we launched our first international student chapter at the Hebrew University of Jersualem.

-The Adam Smith Society currently has more than 30 student chapters, 9 professional chapters, and 10,000 people who have passed through our network.
+The Adam Smith Society currently has more than 30 student chapters, a larger professional network, and over 10,000 people who have passed through our network.

 Over the long term, we hope to see members of the Smith Society emerge as articulate, passionate advocates for free enterprise.
 We envision professional members in upper management, on boards of Fortune 500 companies, and in leadership in key government institutions.